Monitoring a developing pandemic with available data: Estimating with available data. The Covid-19 case of France

-Let us imagine that we have data only until 30-September-2020 (i.e. $T$).
-Specifically we have observations of the number daily infections and hospitalizations, number of deaths inside hospitals, number of hospital discharges and number of persons dying outside hospitals.
-Our goal is to forecast the total number of deaths (inside and outside hospital) during the month of October-2020.
+Suppose data are available only up to 30-September-2020 (denoted by $T$).
+Specifically, we observe the daily number of infections and hospitalizations, deaths inside hospitals, hospital discharges and deaths occurring outside hospitals.
+The objective is to forecast the total number of deaths (both inside and outside hospital) during the month of October-2020.